ingritu/TDT4900-Master-Thesis/data/README.md

 # Data

-All datasets is saved here.
+All datasets are saved here.